-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 The Corporations Act sets out certain provisions for recognition and cooperation between Australian and foreign courts in relation to external administration matters.
 In this regard, Section 581 of the act specifies that an Australian court must act in aid of a prescribed country (defined to include jurisdictions such as Canada, Malaysia, New Zealand, Singapore, the United Kingdom and the United States).
 If the specific overseas foreign jurisdiction is not defined as a ‘prescribed country', the Australian courts may provide assistance in circumstances where a judicial request is made in the event of an external administration.

-In addition to the Corporations Act, the UNCITRAL Model Law provides a mechanism for a foreign representative to apply for recognition of a foreign proceeding in which a representative has been appointed.
+In addition to the Corporations Act, the MLIJ provides a mechanism for a foreign representative to apply for recognition of a foreign proceeding in which a representative has been appointed.
 Article 15 also sets out certain information requirements for the relevant recognition application, including appointment documents and evidence of the foreign decisions commencing the foreign proceedings.
-Considering this, the Australian courts will typically recognise foreign insolvency practitioners and/or proceedings (notwithstanding a foreign state having not adopted the Model Law).
+Considering this, the Australian courts will typically recognise foreign insolvency practitioners and/or proceedings (notwithstanding a foreign state having not adopted the MLIJ).
 An exception to this rule may involve a court refusing to take action if this would be contrary to public policy in Australia (or the relevant jurisdiction hearing the application) (per Article 6).

 5.4 To what extent will the courts cooperate with their counterparts in other jurisdictions in the case of cross-border insolvency or restructuring proceedings?

+- an Australian court can issue a letter of request to foreign courts under Section 581(4) of the act; and

+- pursuant to Sections 581(2) and 581(3) of the act, the Australian courts must (or may) assist certain foreign courts in relation to external administration matters if a request is received.

-Further to the above mechanisms under the Cross-Border Insolvency Act, the adopted UNCITRAL Model Law (which has the force of law in Australia under the act) also specifies that courts must cooperate to the maximum extent possible with foreign courts and representatives pursuant to Article 25.
-Example forms of cooperation are detailed in Article 27 of the Model Law (again, enacted under the Cross-Border Insolvency Act) and may include:
+Further to the above mechanisms under the Cross-Border Insolvency Act, the adopted MLIJ (which has the force of law in Australia under the act) also specifies that courts must cooperate to the maximum extent possible with foreign courts and representatives pursuant to Article 25.
+Example forms of cooperation are detailed in Article 27 of the MLIJ (again, enacted under the Cross-Border Insolvency Act) and may include:

 - the coordination of concurrent proceedings in respect of the same debtor; or